What You Need to Know About Contractor All Risk Insurance in Malaysia

 Whether you're a G1 contractor starting your first project or a G7 firm managing a portfolio of high-value developments, we can help you arrange CAR insurance that fits your project's specific risks, meets your contractual obligations, and gives you the confidence to build.

 Talk to our team today.
 Fill out the form below or contact us directly.
-We'll review your project details and provide a tailored recommendation within 24 hours.
+We'll review your project details and come back with a tailored recommendation within 2 working days for most projects.

 You can also explore our CAR/EAR insurance product page or visit our construction industry page to learn more about the full range of insurance solutions we provide for Malaysian construction professionals.